VanAndelInstitute/ExpDesign2021/vignettes/project2_chunks/project2_tim.md

 confidence interval.
 Congratulations, you just computed all marginal comparisons for these methods at a significance level of 0.05.

-_Question:_ What happens if you take bigger samples, or more of them?
+_Question:_ What happens if you take bigger samples, or more of them, or both?

 Suppose we went back to the original dataset (or, for the sake of argument, a larger dataset) and resampled the hell out of it.
 At some point, do you suppose